Seyed07/measuring-size-of-object-with-opencv/README.md

 - **Real-time Processing**: Processes video frames in real-time or reads from an image file for analysis.
 - **Visualization**: Annotates and displays processed images with contours, angles, and distances.

+The processed image is displayed with detected contours, blobs, angles, and distances annotated.
+Multiple windows display various stages of image processing, including binary, Canny edge detection, and final annotated output.

 ## Requirements

 - Python 3.x